vbadultgymnasticsclub/vbadultgymnasticsclub.github.io/practice-schedule.md

 Where: World Class Gymnastics Too, [5196 Nansemond Pkwy, Suffolk, VA 23435](https://maps.app.goo.gl/MApyPnr39rzwTv716)

-Please do not message us asking if there is practice.
+<b>Please do not message us asking if there is practice.
 There is ALWAYS practice unless we announce cancellation.
-See below for where to check for cancellations.
+See "Closures & Updates" section below.</b>

 ## 💰 Pricing
 Trial: $15 first time